 A capacitor behaves differently in AC and DC circuits.
 In DC circuits, it gets charged to the supply current and then blocks the flow of current completely.
 In AC circuits, it provides an easy path for the transient signals to the ground.
 Thus ground bounces or noises that are transient signals are bypassed directly to the ground.
-The DC signals will be blocked by the capacitor and hence, flow through the circuit and stimulate the operation.
+The DC signals will be blocked by the capacitor and hence flow through the circuit and facilitate the operation.

 Capacitor design parameters